Snapchat/camera-kit-reference/samples/android/camerakit-sample/P2D.md

 - Make sure you are using the `staging` oAuth2 client ID, and not the `production` version.
 P2D only works on the former.
 - Make sure you have added your username to the `Demo Users` list on `kit.snapchat.com/manage/apps/<your-app-id>`.

+### I entered my Snap credentials but when it goes back to my app, the icon turns grey (and not green)
+- Make sure you have followed the [Login Kit Integration](#Login-Kit-Integration) section entirely.

 ### I tried to push a lens, but nothing is received on my device
 - Make sure that your device has internet connectivity.
 - Ensure that you have paired successfully.
 The P2D icon should be a green gear icon.